Chart Color Schemes

 St Georges Basin has a typical household mix, with a lower-than-average median household size

-Family households compose 71.5% of all households, including 22.0% couples with children, 39.2% couples without children, and 9.5% single parent families.
-Non-family households account for the remaining 28.5%, with lone person households at 27.1% and group households comprising 1.6%.
-The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.
+Family households account for 71.5% of all households, including 22.0% couples with children, 39.2% couples without children, and 9.5% single parent families.
+Non-family households make up the remaining 28.5%, with lone person households at 27.1% and group households comprising 1.6% of the total.
+The median household size is 2.3 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households